-The company is reporting an operating surplus of €15,635, but with other recognised gains are reporting an overall surplus of €365,635.
-The company has received an indication of the funding it is likely to receive from the Health Service Executive ("HSE") for the year ending 31 December 2022 and has continued to receive funding on a monthly basis in line with indicated funding.
+The company is reporting an operating deficit of €90,118.
+The company has received an indication of the funding it is likely to receive from the Health Service Executive ("HSE") for the year ending 31 December 2023 and has continued to receive funding on a monthly basis in line with indicated funding.
 Based on the above, and the contents of the Memorandum of Understanding and Sustainability Plan agreed in 2017, the Directors are satisfied to prepare the financial statements on the going concern basis.